Emily-Cheung-1902/Emily-Cheung-1902.github.io/_pages/about.md

 ---

-I’m **Emily Cheung**, a professional master’s student in **Computational Communication** at the **School of Journalism and Communication, Nanjing University**, under the supervision of [Dr. Zhihao Ma](https://www.researchgate.net/profile/Zhihao-Ma-2).
+I’m **Yufei Zhang**, a master’s student in **Computational Communication** at the **School of Journalism and Communication, Nanjing University**, under the supervision of [Dr. Zhihao Ma](https://www.researchgate.net/profile/Zhihao-Ma-2).
 My research interests focus on health communication among older adults, with a particular emphasis on digital inequality and mental health challenges faced by the aging population.